 Before that, I obtained my PhD from the University of Michigan, co-advised by Prof. Mike Cafarella and Prof. H. V. Jagadish in the Database Research Group.
 My PhD research was on helping users query relational databases more easily without needing to learn complex languages like SQL.

-I am a believer in Jesus Christ, happily married to my wife Sharon since 2017, an active member of Harvest Mission Community Church, and in my spare time, enjoy trying new foods, writing Yelp reviews, playing acoustic guitar, basketball, and reading books.
+I am a believer in Jesus Christ, happily married to my wife Sharon since 2017, and in my spare time enjoy trying new foods and writing Yelp reviews, playing acoustic guitar, basketball, and reading books.
 I love Michigan football (and to a lesser extent, basketball) and hence will be generally preoccupied on Saturdays in the fall season.

 - Apr.
 2020 - Started as a postdoc working with Prof. Ras Bodik at the University of Washington.

 - Mar.
 2020 - Performed my defense at the University of Michigan!

 - Jan.
 2020 - Presented dual-specification SQL query synthesis and an abstract on a fragment-driven natural language interface for databases at CIDR 2020 in Amsterdam.